Paultheslayer21/VRCFT_Tobii_HTCViveDevkit/README.md

 Due to an issue with Tobii Stream Engine this module will always fail to shut down its own thread during teardown (closing VRCFT/ Uninstalling Modules).
 This will cause VRCFT to freeze until it is shut down forcefully (Such as with Task Manager).

-If you plan on uninstalling modules.
+If you plan on uninstalling this or other modules.
 You will either need to Run VRCFT with the Devkit Disconnected, or delete the modules manually (They are typically stored within "C:\Users\<user>\AppData\Roaming\VRCFaceTracking\CustomLibs"